dyweb/gommon/log/doc/design/2018-12-02-tree-of-logger.md

 ## Previous Solutions

-The original solution in log v1 is a filter inspired by logurs's hook, it keeps a set (actually it's a map) of package names, and entry struct has a field called Pkg.
+The original solution in log v1 is a filter inspired by logrus's hook, it keeps a set (actually it's a map) of package names, and entry struct has a field called Pkg.
 Actually I think I never used it during the lifespan of log v1, in v2 I started model after apex/log and uber-go/zap so hooks